browserengineering/book/book/accessibility.md

 contents but also browser chrome interactions, and doing it all in one place makes it easier to present everything seamlessly to the user.
-But the most critical reason is that since real-world screen readers tend to be in the OS, *and their APIs are almost always synchronous*, it's not possible to hook tab main threads directly into an OS screen reader without doing drastic things like temporarily blocking all threads.^[Which is a really bad idea, not only because it's very slow, but also is likely to cause deadlocks unless the browser is extremely careful.
+But the most critical reason is that since real-world screen readers tend to be in the OS, *and their APIs are almost always synchronous*.
+So the browser thread needs to interact with the screen reader without the main thread's help.^[I suppose you could temporarily synchronize all threads, but that's a really bad idea, not only because it's very slow, but also is likely to cause deadlocks unless the browser is extremely careful.
 Most browsers these days are also multi-process, which makes it even harder.]

 So the very first thing we need to do is send the tab's accessibility tree over